Lambda-Null/tome/A_Bootstrapping_Initial_Version/3_External_Links.md

 ## File Organization

 With the expansion into separate files, it's becoming more relevant to keep track of the individual files.
 Having a class as a box for things to operate in helps keep these namespaces separate.
 On top of the file name, it's also important to track the code blocks involved.
-This is another place where I'm still figuring out what it should look like :)

-[File class]:
+{#File class}: s
 ```python
 class File:
     def __init__(self, file_name):